vanduc1102/spring-boot-2-url-shortener/README.md

 ## Requirements

-1. As a User, I want to have my shortenUrl and the shortenUrl should redirect to the originalUrl ( MVP ).
+1. As a User, I want to be able to create shortenUrls and the shortenUrls should redirect to the originalUrls via the application. ( MVP ).
-2. As a User, I want to know "How many times the shortenUrl has been used?".
+2. As a User, I want to know "How many times a shortenUrl has been used?".
-3. As a User, I want to have my own shortenCode if it is available.
+3. As a User, I want to have my own shortenCodes if they are available.

     e.g:
         I want to use `aapl` for `https://apple.com` and `wzl` for `https://wizeline.com`

 4. As a CoWorker, Let's discuss to improve the application at any aspect.